eth-ait/motion-infilling/README.md

 ## Training
 The `main.py` script lets you re-train models from scratch.
 Please refer to the file `config.txt` which is available for each pretrained model to see which configuration parameters were used.
 Models are implemented in `models.py` and some layer implementations can be found in `ops.py`.

+# License
+You may use the code for non-commercial purposes as detailed in the [license file](LICENSE).
+Please also respect the usage terms of the individual motion databases used in this work.

 # Citation
 If you use this code, please cite